-We have started a six-month program composed of Peace and Reconciliation (PAR) Training series, farmers association enhancement, mentorship on social entrepreneurship, and quality coffee technical training among the Mandaya Indigenous People.
-This program was initiated by Tri-Peoples Development and Services Foundation (TDSF) in partnership with PeaceBuilders Community Inc. (PBCI) and Coffee For Peace (CFP), to develop a sustainable coffee production and champion Mandaya farmers in Pantuyan and Pichon communities.
+We have started a six-month program composed of Peace and Reconciliation (PAR) Training Series, farmers association enhancement, mentorship on social entrepreneurship, and quality coffee technical training.
+This program is being done by the invitation of the Mandaya Community Association, Inc. (MCAI), through the Tri-Peoples Development and Services Foundation (TDSF), in partnership with PeaceBuilders Community Inc. (PBCI) and Coffee For Peace (CFP), to develop a sustainable PAR-framed coffee production and to coach champion Mandaya farmers in Pantuyan and Pichon communities.

 The training and engagement of PBCI starts with relationship-building through listening and socio-cultural engagement as its central focus.
 PAR is the core value that is being introduced.
 PAR community will be formed, and the core value summarized in: